Indicators of child sexual abuse

 - recognise when they are conveying that abuse has occurred

-- show children that they are interested, concerned and capable of listening to the child’s story.
+- actively listen, show children that they are interested and concerned and want to hear children’s thoughts, feelings and needs.

 Note